Flights cancelled as several airports shut amid Cyclone Alfred warnings

 The budget airline is also offering flexibility on flights for customers who may no longer wish to travel.

-Customers booked to travel in or out of the Ballina Byron Bay or Gold Coast (Coolangatta) between Tuesday, 4 March and Sunday 16 March can visit their booking page to review their options.
+Customers booked to travel in or out of the Ballina Byron Bay or Gold Coast (Coolangatta) airports between Tuesday 4 March and Sunday 16 March can visit their booking page to review their options.

-Jetstar is offering a free date change up to seven days before and up to 14 days after the original travel date or a voucher to the value of untravelled flights.
+Jetstar is offering a free date change up to seven days before and up to 14 days after the original travel date or a voucher for the value of untravelled flights.

 “We know this will be inconvenient for customers and we thank everyone for their understanding and patience,” the airline added.

-“At this stage, flights continue to operate to/from Brisbane, Sunshine Coast and Hervey Bay.”
+“At this time, flights to and from Sunshine Coast (MCY) and Hervey Bay (HVB) continue as scheduled.”

-Qantas has cancelled a number of flights on Wednesday and Thursday from Gold Coast airport, Ballina and Coffs Harbour due to high wind conditions.
+Qantas has suspended all flights from Gold Coast airport and Ballina until at least Sunday, and to Coffs Harbour through to Friday due to high wind conditions.

-Coffs Harbour Airport said in an update on its social media that despite some Qantas flights being cancelled, the airport is operating as normal, but it is advising passengers travelling through its terminal over the coming days to monitor the status of their flights.
+Coffs Harbour Airport said in an update on its social media that despite some Qantas flights being cancelled, the airport is “currently open”, but it is advising passengers travelling through its terminal over the coming days to monitor the status of their flights.

-The airline is also offering flexibility to customers who have booked flights to or from Ballina, Brisbane, Bundaberg, Coffs Harbour, Gold Coast, Hervey Bay, Lord Howe Island and Maroochydore on or prior to Monday, for travel between Tuesday and Sunday.
+The airline is also offering flexibility to customers who have booked flights to or from Ballina, Brisbane, Bundaberg, Coffs Harbour, Gold Coast, Hervey Bay, Lord Howe Island and Maroochydore on or before Monday, for travel between Tuesday and Sunday or 16 March.

 Qantas is offering a travel credit or a fee-free date up to 14 days from the original travel date.